akiosTerr/pay-my-bills/README.md

 </p>

 <h3>
-PMB is a financial management tool, it keeps track of recurring expenses
+PMB is a financial management UI tool
 </h3>

 ### Pay My Bills is a basic recurring expenses management web app
 It is actually very simple: